josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/zero-to-static-blog-sveltekit.md

 ![Our new header shows up now in the site](/images/post_images/sveltekit-header-component.png)

 The styling isn't great, of course, but it _is_ useable.
 You can click between pages now, if you're so inclined, which will make testing things out a bit easier.
+(Again, just remember the blog page is _supposed_ to 404 for the moment.)

 ### Component styling